-In consideration of the received sound levels in the near-field as described above, we expect the potential for Level A harassment of mid-frequency cetaceans to be minimal, even before the likely moderating effects of aversion and/or other compensatory behaviors (e.g., Nachtigall et al., 2018) are considered.
-We do not believe that Level A harassment is a likely outcome for any low- or mid-frequency cetacean and do not propose to authorize any Level A harassment for these species.
+In consideration of the received sound levels in the near-field as described above, we expect the potential for Level A harassment of MF cetaceans to be de minimis, even before the likely moderating effects of aversion and/or other compensatory behaviors (e.g.,

+Nachtigall et al., 2018) are considered.
+We do not believe that Level A harassment is a likely outcome for any MF cetacean and are not authorizing any take by Level A harassment for these species.

-The Level A and Level B harassment estimates are based on a consideration of the number of marine mammals that could be within the area around the operating airgun array where received levels of sound ≥160 dB re 1 μParms are predicted to occur (see Table 1).
+The Level A and Level B harassment estimates are based on a consideration of the number of marine mammals that could be within the area around the operating airgun array where received levels of sound ≥160 dB re 1 μPa RMS are predicted to occur (see Table 1).
 The estimated numbers are based on the densities (numbers per unit area) of marine mammals expected to occur in the area in the absence of seismic surveys.
 To the extent that marine mammals tend to move away from seismic sources before the sound level reaches the criterion level and tend not to approach an operating airgun array, these estimates likely overestimate the numbers actually exposed to the specified level of sound.